openspeech-team/openspeech/README.md

     - Representative audio features such as Spectrogram, Mel-Spectrogram, Filter-Bank, and MFCC can be used easily.
     - Provides a variety of augmentation, including SpecAugment, Noise Injection, and Audio Joining.

-## Why shouldn't I use openspeech?
+## Why shouldn't I use OpenSpeech?

 - This library provides code for learning ASR models, but does not provide APIs by pre-trained models.
 - We do not provide pre-training mechanisms such as Wav2vec 2.0 since pre-training costs a lot of computation.
 Though computation optimization is very important, and this library does not provide that optimization.